DungLe13/NLP-for-Game/README.md

 The three folders contain these following information:

 ### Data
 This folder contains any kind of dataset that is useful for any part of this project.

-At the moment, the file `big.txt` contains all the text from Guttenberg project, which has been used to provide data for spelling correction and grammar checker.
+- `big.txt` and `small.txt` contains all (or parts of) the text from Guttenberg project, which has been used to provide data for spelling correction and grammar checker.
+- `level-desc.txt` is a sample of level description that game designer needs to provide beforehand. `level_1.json` and `level_1b.json` are another two possible level description template (given in json format.)
+- If a rule-based grammar is used for grammar checker, it should be updated at `level-pos.txt`
+- `sample-pos.txt` contains the grammar from the `small.txt` corpus.

 ### Literatures
 A list of research papers that I found related to three topics: knowledge representation, commonsense knowledge and question answering.
 The file `NLP for Educational Game` is my proposal for the project.
 See this file for more information about the methods.